horoeka-2020/Liszt/README.md

 Tom: Needs regular communication where each team member is at.
 Appreciates check ins on stress.

 ### Conflict management:
-the team is a democracy.
+The team is a democracy.
 Decisions are made by concensus.

 When conflict arises, every member will acknowledge it.